narassystem/naras-behavioural-drift-eval/whitepapers/public-primer.md

 # NARAS™ Public Primer

+> AI safety is not only about preventing harmful outputs.
+>
+> It is also about understanding how interaction shapes interpretation, emotion, behaviour, and human direction over time.

 ## What is NARAS?

 NARAS™ (Narrative AI Reasoning & Alignment System) is a human-centered AI interaction and alignment framework focused on: